paulbayer/Inventory_Scripts/README.md

 	- This script displays all of the IAM Users you have in all of your accounts.
 - **all_my_users_with_policies.sh**
 	- This script displays all of the IAM Users and associated policies you have in all of your accounts.
 ---
+## Network Scripts
+- **all_my_vpcs.sh**
+ 	- This script displays all of the vpcs you have in all of your accounts.
+(See important note at the top of this README).
+- **all_my_subnets.sh**
+ 	- This script displays all of the subnets you have in all of your accounts.
+- **my_vpcs.sh**
+ 	- This script displays all of the vpcs you have in the account you specify.
+(See important note at the top of this README).
+---
 ## Other Scripts
 - **menu.sh**